 Architectural Forum, 1954

-Join Forgotten Chicago and the Chaddick Institute for Metropolitan Development at DePaul University, for an all-new virtual presentation on the decades-long changes to Chicago’s South Loop into the vibrant residential, educational and commercial center it is today.
+On January 28, 2021, Forgotten Chicago and the Chaddick Institute for Metropolitan Development at DePaul University, conducted an all-new virtual presentation on the decades-long changes to Chicago’s South Loop into the vibrant residential, educational and commercial center it is today.

 Top: Chicago Tenant Relocation Bureau, The Homeless Man on Skid Row, 1961 Bottom: Architectural Record, 1978